About Regeneration

 Install solar PV panels at home.
 Solar panels can save (and make) money and increase home resale value.
 Your path to installing solar will differ based on your location.
 Research local manufacturers, installers, licensers, and incentives for your area.
 Here are some common first steps:

 • Determine whether your home is a good candidate for solar.
-This guide walks you through the steps to assess whether solar PV panels will be right for your home.
+Ecowatch walks you through the steps to assess whether solar PV panels will be right for your home.
 Many solar companies will do an assessment for free.
 Those based in the U.S. or Puerto Rico can enter their address here to make many of these calculations automatically.

 • Evaluate your energy use and select the appropriate system.
 Use this step-by-step guide to determine the type of solar system best for you.